igorSousaM/igorSousaM/README.md

 **Here are some ideas to get you started:**

-- 🌱 I’m currently learning **TypeScript,Postgresql**
+- 🌱 I’m currently learning **Docker**
 - 💬 Ask me about **Javascript, React** and **Nodejs**
 - 😄 Pronouns: he/his
-- ⚡ Fun fact: Don't have one... :(
+- ⚡ Fun fact: Love to play poker (but I play poorly) and read mangás
-- 👯 I'm looking to collaborate on anything that challenges me
+- 👯 I'm looking to collaborate on anything that challenges me or involves education
 - 🤔 I’m looking for help with ...

   #